 Let's recap what you need to know about privacy laws when starting a business:

-- The CCPA applies if you meet annual thresholds on revenue (more than $25 million), data records (50,000 Californians) or business type (at least half from selling data about Californians).
+- The CCPA (CPRA) applies if you meet annual thresholds on revenue (more than $25 million), data records (100,000 Californians) or business type (at least half from selling or sharing data about Californians).

-- If CCPA applies you'll need to organize your records so you know how you use personal data in 11 specific categories.
+- If the CCPA (CPRA) applies you'll need to organize your records so you know how you use personal data in 12 specific categories.

 - When you collect personal data you must tell the consumer which categories cover the data and how you'll use it.